d4dorai/d4dorai.github.io/README.md

 **In the News:** The findings of this paper are mentioned in [The Guardian](http://www.theguardian.com/global-development/poverty-matters/2013/jul/19/indian-school-lunch-deaths-midday-meals) as well as in [The Times of India](http://epaper.timesofindia.com/Default/Scripting/ArticleWin.asp?From=Archive&Source=Page&Skin=TOINEW&BaseHref=CAP%2F2010%2F07%2F26&ViewMode=HTML&PageLabel=38&EntityId=Ar03801&AppName=1).

 **The Data** comes from [DISE](http://www.dise.in/).
+School data from around 80% of all primary schools in India observed over 3 academic years.
 It is very large as compared to the typical datasets used in most Econometrics studies.
-Its size is around 39 GB and it is spread over 150 files.
+Its size is around 39 GB and it is spread over 150 files with a total row count of over 111 Million.

 **Technologies:**  **Stata**, **Latex**.